 Is a toothache keeping you awake at night?
 Maybe you fell and broke a tooth?
 No matter the situation, you need an emergency dentist right away.
 Dr. David Salibian is here to provide you with the same-day emergency dentistry in Belmont, MA that you need to stop your pain and save your smile.
+Don’t wait to give us a call; we’ll get you out of discomfort and on the path towards a healthy smile in no time.

 Although no one ever expects it to happen to them, dental emergencies are quite common.
 In fact, research shows one in six Americans experience an oral health emergency every year.
 If you’re like many people, you might be a bit confused as to what’s classified as a dental emergency.
 You may not even know what to do if you have one.
 You’re not alone.
+To play it safe, give us a call so we can better assess your situation.

 You cannot fully prevent dental emergencies, but there are several things you can do to lower your risk of one, such as: